ddnexus/pagy/docker/README.md

 Run all the tests by simply running `rake` without arguments.

-The `gh-pages` service runs the jekyll server so you can edit the docs files from the local `pagy` dir and have a real-time preview of your changes at `http://localhost:4000`.
+The `pagy-jekyll` service runs the jekyll server so you can edit the docs files from the local `pagy` dir and have a real-time preview of your changes at `http://localhost:4000`.
 You don't even need to reload the page in the browser to see the change you do in the `*.md` page file.

 If you are serious about developing, you can integrate this environment with some good IDE that provides docker and ruby integration.
 I currently use it for all the basic pagy development, fully integrated with [RubyMine](https://www.jetbrains.com/ruby/?from=https%3A%2F%2Fgithub.com%2Fddnexus%2Fpagy).